 1. Some incidents, such as those related to internal factors may be detected automatically and reported without delay to international recipients of observational data.
 Other incidents may be detected with delay or through periodic checks and reported accordingly.
 Automatic detection is facilitated through the use of built-in test equipment and/or external monitoring systems.

-2. As stated in the Manual on the WMO Integrated Global Observing System, section 2.4.5.2, it is important to take corrective action in response to incidents, including analysis and recording of the event, as soon as possible.
+2.

 2.7.5.2 Members who exchange weather radar observations should provide incident information within the metadata that they report in real time.

-Note: A standard WMO data format is under development.
-It will ensure that incident information allows identification of observational data that have been adversely impacted, and also any additional quality control that has been applied to the observational data as a result of the incident.
-This will enhance incident awareness and management.

-2.7.6 Change management
+2.7.6

-2.7.6.1 Members should carefully plan changes to weather radars and systems to avoid or minimize impact on observational data availability and quality.

-Note: An important aspect of such planning is the definition of clear roles and responsibilities for each given change.
+.

-2.7.6.2 When making changes to weather radar systems and networks, Members should notify both national and international stakeholders and observational data users in advance, record and document such changes and update relevant metadata records.
+2.7.6.2 When making changes to weather radar systems and networks, Members should notify both national and international stakeholders and observational data users in advance, record and document such changes and update relevant metadata.

 Notes: